maco4457/PPL-Paper/Paper.md

 ####Type Checking

-Perhaps the biggest similarity shared between the Lua and Python languages deals with each language's *type checking* procedures. *Type checking* is the process of verifying and enforcing the constraints of types, and can occur at two stages of a program's implementation.
+An important similarity between the Lua and Python languages deals with each language's *type checking* procedures. *Type checking* is the process of verifying and enforcing the constraints of types, and can occur at two stages of a program's implementation.